ChuChuIgbokwe/Indoor-Navigation-with-a-Quadcopter/README.md

 + Work on the project is still ongoing.
 The biggest impediment to testing out the code is the connection from the pixhawk to the pandaboard.
 The FTDI to USB cord from the pixhawk shows up as /tty/dev/ACM0 on the Pandaboard.
 Changing it to /tty/dev/USB0 in the px4.launch file allows the launch file to run.
 However a Heartbeat isn't gotten from the pixhawk, neither is any other message.
   Using a USB to USB connection from the Pandaboard to the Pixhawk works, all the messages from the pixhawk are received by the board.
 This isn't a solution as USB-USB connections on the pixhawk time-out after 30 seconds of not receiving any signal.
 This is highly undesirable during flight.
 I haven't been able to resolve this issue yet, I'm confident I will during the coming weeks
 + Using a more powerful or better supported board to bypass the aforementioned issues and to implement real time SLAM and sensor fusion on the board.
+Everyboard referenced in the ROS and Pixhawk wikis is at the least quad core boards.The PandaBoard is a Dual-Core board

 <a name="Conclusions"></a>
 ###Conclusions